North Star Metric: Guiding Business Growth

 To identify the right North Star Metric for your company, follow these key steps:

 1. Understand your core value proposition: Determine the primary value your product or service delivers to customers[1].
-This should reflect why customers use your product and what keeps them returning.
+This should explain why customers use your product and what keeps them coming back.

 2. Focus on customer value, not vanity metrics: Choose a metric representing real customer value, not just surface-level engagement[2].
-For example, “time spent listening” is better than just “number of users” for a music streaming service.
+For instance, “time spent listening” is a more effective metric than “number of users” for a music streaming service.

 3. Ensure it aligns with long-term success: The metric should correlate with and drive sustainable business growth over time[1][2].